jmanuel1/todoer/README.md

 locally--there's no sign-in to worry about!
 It even works with todo.txt files that are synced over a cloud service.

+## Features

+* Puts your actionable email threads into your to-do list for you!
+* Works with a `todo.txt` anywhere in your file system (as long as it has a valid path).
+* Each to-do item created from the subject and date of the thread.

 ## Development

 Development should be done under Node **10.10+**.